openSUSE/vagrant-ceph/README.md

 Create a vagrant configuration to support multiple ceph cluster topologies.
 Ideal for development or exploration of Ceph.

 ## Usage
 Review the config.yml.
 All addresses are on private networks.
-Each commented section lists the requirements for a configuration and approxiamate initialization time.
+Each commented section lists the requirements for a configuration and approximate initialization time.

-The current setup only supports libvirt as a provider.
+The current setup supports both libvirt and virtualbox as providers.
+Note that kvm and vbox kernel modules cannot be loaded simultaneously.

+### Libvirt plugin

 Install the plugin if needed.

 `$ vagrant plugin install vagrant-libvirt`